robbintt/outlines/scansf.md

 ### Police Scanner Reference

+#### Purpose

+Gain some fluency with police codes and common abbreviations or slang.

+#### Workflow

-When possible, if you hear a new code, toss it on the "Heard at least once" list.
-As a call becomes common, transfer it to the relevant list.
+1. When possible, if you hear a new code, toss it on the "Heard at least once" list.
+2. As a call becomes common, transfer it to the relevant list.

-### Locations
+#### Locations

 1. [ScanSF Online Scanners](https://scansf.com/)
 2. [ScanSF SFPD Radio Codes](https://scansf.com/sfpd_radio_codes.txt)

-### Common Radio Codes
+#### Common Radio Codes

 1. Serious